 Commit and push the changes:

-In GitHub, open up a Pull Request to compare the experiment
+In GitHub, create a Pull Request to compare the

 command in your workflow.